Why is Authority snubbed by those who most need to develop it?

 These are just some of the reasons why it would be appropriate for a leader to know and adopt an authoritative leadership style.

-- Greater inner security - Authority isn't a simple technique to be applied by implementing banal, pre-packaged attitudes studied at a desk, but rather presupposes knowledge of certain dynamics that, once acquired, allow one to move and make decisions without having to guess.
+Greater inner security - Authority isn't a mere technique to be applied by implementing banal, pre-packaged attitudes, but rather involves being aware of certain dynamics that, once acquired, allow one to move and make decisions without guesswork.
 This certainly provides a deeper sense of security that further fuels Authority in a virtuous spiral.

-- A stronger bond with your collaborators - Authoritativeness isn't just a way to demonstrate leadership, it has a powerful emotional impact on those led by the leader, as they feel reassured, understood, involved, and valued.
-This creates an unbreakable bond with their leader, who they feel is always on their side, even and especially in times of crisis.
+A stronger bond with your collaborators - Authority isn't just a way to demonstrate leadership.
+Indeed, it has a powerful emotional impact on those led by such leaders, as they feel reassured, understood, involved, and valued.
+This creates an unbreakable bond with their leader, whom they feel is always on their side, even and especially in times of crisis.

-- Greater management effectiveness Authoritativeness doesn't work on moralistic assumptions, on the "right thing to do"... instead, it works on what works, that is, on dynamics that adhere to our reality, along a path from which there is no deviation.
-This is why, for example, the authoritative leader knows how to work so effectively with so-called sweet love and tough love, obtaining the best results from them, even in terms of loyalty and respect.
+Stronger management effectiveness - Authority doesn't work on moralistic assumptions, on the "right thing to do"... instead, it works on what works, that is, on the dynamics that adhere to our reality.
+This is why, for example, the authoritative leader knows how to work so effectively with so-called soft love and tough love, obtaining the best results from them, even in terms of loyalty and respect.

 Conclusion